joseripla/dockerLab/dockerLab.md

 ### Imágenes en repositorios.
 Docker Hub

 Un repositorio es un host, donde se almacenan los tags asociados a imágenes creadas.
-Un registro es un host
-A registry is a *host* -- a server that stores repositories and provides an HTTP API for [managing the uploading and downloading of repositories](https://docs.docker.com/userguide/dockerrepos/).
+Un registro es un host que almacena repositorios.Ejemplo [Docker Hub](https://hub.docker.com/) A registry is a *host* -- a server that stores repositories and provides an HTTP API for [managing the uploading and downloading of repositories](https://docs.docker.com/userguide/dockerrepos/).

 Docker.com hosts its own [index](https://hub.docker.com/) to a central registry which contains a large number of repositories.
 Having said that, the central docker registry [does not do a good job of verifying images](https://titanous.com/posts/docker-insecurity) and should be avoided if you're worried about security.